dblanding/raspibot/README.md

 ## Brownout problems while driving in autonomous mode

-* While driving along a series of waypoints, the robot was observed to stop spontaneously, pause breifly then restart.
+* While driving along a series of waypoints, the robot was observed to stop sporadically, pause breifly then restart.
 This was found to correlate with the red light on the Pi going out, indicating a brownout condition.
-* Maybe the cause is fluctuating computational loads, causing momentary spikes in the power draw.
+* Apparently caused by fluctuating computational loads, producing momentary spikes in the power draw.
 If the Waveshare UPS is not quick enough to respond, the supply voltage to the Pi could drop briefly and cause a brownout.
 The low voltage warning on the Pi 3B+ triggers when voltage drops below 4.63V even briefly, and typical voltmeters won't show these brief transient dips.
 The Pi throttles its CPU when this happens, which could cause the path-following code to stall momentarily even if there's no full reset.
     * To explore this, I ran `watch -n 0.5 vcgencmd get_throttled` in an ssh terminal and got the result `throttled=0x50000`, which is both:
         * Bit 16 (`0x10000`) — undervoltage has occurred since last reboot
         * Bit 18 (`0x40000`) — CPU throttling due to temperature has occurred since last reboot